pkaroly/Data-Driven-Estimation/README.md

 Figures in this repository are copyright (2018) Philippa Karoly

 To cite this code in academic research please reference:
-*Seizure Pathways: A model-based investigation* (2018) P.J.
+Seizure Pathways: A model-based investigation, P.J.
 Karoly, L. Kuhlmann, D. Soudry, D.B.
 Grayden, M.J.
 Cook and D.R.
-Freestone \[under review\]
+Freestone (2018) *PLoS Comp.
+Bio.* \[under review\]

 ## Code
 Source code is located in src folder
 - **set_params.m**: A function that sets the parameters of the neural mass model (Jansen & Rit 1995)
 - **g.m**: A function that computes the erf sigmoid
-- **prop_mean_covariance.m**: A function that computes the posteiror mean and covarnacie of the state/parameter distribution propagated through the neural mass model
+- **prop_mean_covariance.m**: A function that computes the posterior mean and covariance of the state/parameter distribution propagated through the neural mass model

 Example code is located in Example folder
 - **Example.m**: Runs the estimation for a single seizure